Keith Alexander (guitarist)

-Keith Alexander (November 23, 1963 – July 11, 2005) was a guitarist, cyclist and body modification enthusiast.
+Keith Alexander (born Keith Alexander Bonanno; November 23, 1963 – July 11, 2005) was an American guitarist.

 Career

-Keith Alexander was the guitarist for the thrash metal band Carnivore, on whose first album he played.
+Alexander was the guitarist for the thrash metal band Carnivore, on whose first album he played.
 He then joined Brooklyn-based band Primal Scream co-writing and recording their 1987 album Volume One.

-During the late 1990s he was a member of Dee Snider's SMFs and part of the line-up that recorded the 1997 Twisted Forever - SMFs Live album.
+During the late 1990s he was a member of Dee Snider's SMFs and part of the lineup that recorded the 1997 Twisted Forever – SMFs Live album.
 Alexander also worked as a talent finder, though he was technically credited as "piercing consultant" on Snider's movie 1998 movie Strangeland.
 To save money on special effects and for a sense of reality in appearance, Alexander looked in the body modification community for extras, who were modded for some roles.

-In the 2000s, he became a somewhat well known blogger, being associated with blogs such as Boing Boing.
+In the 2000s, he became a somewhat well known blogger, being associated with blogs such as BrooklynVegan and Boing Boing.

 Death

-Keith Alexander died in a cycling accident on July 11, 2005.
+Alexander died in a cycling accident on July 11, 2005.
 He lost control of his bike while passing a child and crashed into a fence on Shore Road, in Bay Ridge Brooklyn.
 It was reported that had he been wearing a helmet he would likely have survived.
 Alexander's website, nootrope.net, still exists at archive.org.
 Regarding his death, he states: